 5/ Make it an adventure!

-My personal experience with moving; was as a child then into teenage hood, we moved 12 times due to my father’s work leading him all across Australia.
+My personal experience with moving; was as a child then into my teenage years, we moved 12 times due to my father’s work leading him all across Australia.

 This lead to some great experiences and the one thing that always sticks in my mind is that my parents would always make it an adventure!
 We scheduled regular breaks, tried fun things along the way and didn’t sweat the small stuff, focusing on the new and exciting beginnings ahead.